AdobeDocs/experience-manager-64.en/help/forms/using/scripting-support.md

    <th><strong><span>Exception</span></strong></th>
   </tr>
   <tr>
-   <td width="30%"><code>presence</code></td>
+   <td><code>presence</code></td>
-   <td width="40%">Controls the participation of the associated object in different phases of processing.
+   <td>Controls the participation of the associated object in different phases of processing.
 If the object is a container, the contents of the container inherit whatever restrictions this control applies.</td>
    <td>None</td>
   </tr>
   <tr>